Everything you need to know about obtaining a food handler permit in Arlington, Texas — requirements, costs, timeline, and application process.

 You may also need to complete registration with the Texas Secretary of State at sos.state.tx.us.

-Before applying, verify that your business location in Arlington's Tarrant County is properly zoned for your intended use.
-Contact the Arlington planning department.
+Before applying, verify your business location in Arlington's Tarrant County is properly zoned for your intended use.
+Contact the Arlington planning department for a zoning verification letter.

 File your food handler permit application with the Arlington city clerk or licensing department.
-Many Texas municipalities now accept online applications.
+Many Texas municipalities now accept online applications, which can shave a week off processing time.

 Submit payment of $12–$60 (typical range for Arlington).
-Fees may vary based on your business type and size.
+Fees may vary based on your business type, size, and the specific license tier you're applying for.

 Processing typically takes 1-3 days in Arlington.
-As a large city, expect potential delays during peak periods.
+As a large city, expect potential delays during peak permit-renewal seasons.

 Food Handler Permit holders in Texas are required to carry proper business insurance.
 Compare quotes from top providers.